Last updated: May 3, 2026

 -

-Bring banking and Medicare details: The spouse and survivor forms both ask for direct deposit information and may ask about Medicare Part B if you are within 3 months of 65.
+Bring banking and Medicare details: The spouse and survivor forms both ask for direct deposit information.
+They may ask about Medicare Part B if you are within 3 months of 65.
 If a smaller-than-expected first deposit later appears, check whether a deduction such as Medicare Part B is the reason.

 -

 Keep proof of every contact: Save the claim date, the requested start month, the name of the SSA employee if one is given, and copies of anything mailed, faxed, or uploaded.
-SSA says phone waits are often shorter in the morning, later in the week, and later in the month, so use those times if you need follow-up.
+SSA’s phone contact page says wait times are often shorter in the morning, later in the week, and later in the month.

 Document checklist

 Most important action: Gather the items below, but do not wait to apply if one or two are missing.
-The lists on Form SSA-2 and Form SSA-10 are the core checklists.
+The lists on the spouse and survivor forms are the core checklists.

 - ☐ Birth certificate or other proof of birth